Benchmarking LLMs' Swarm intelligence: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable capabilities in language understanding and generation \citep{zhao2023survey_A_Survey_of_Large_Language_Models}, leading to growing interest in deploying them as autonomous agents capable of perception, tool use, and collaboration \citep{xi2023rise_The_Rise_and_Potential_of_Large_Language_Model_Based_Agents, gao2024large_Nature_agent_social_sim}.
-Consequently, research is increasingly investigating the collaborative potential of LLM-driven agents, particularly in tasks requiring spatial reasoning and interaction, connecting to broader studies of collective intelligence in artificial and human systems \citep{woolley_evidence_2010}.
-However, current evaluations predominantly focus on individual agent skills or multi-agent scenarios characterized by ample communication, global visibility, or predefined organizational structures \citep{zhu2025multiagentbench_MultiAgentBench, sun2025collab-overcooked_Collab-Overcooked, chen2023agentverse_AgentVerse_Facilitating_multi-agent_collaboration_and_interaction}.
-Such settings often sidestep the fundamental challenge of achieving effective coordination when individual agents operate under severe decentralized constraints, such as those found in natural swarms.
+The language capabilities of LLMs \citep{zhao2023survey_A_Survey_of_Large_Language_Models} have spurred their use as autonomous agents for perception, tool use, and collaboration \citep{xi2023rise_The_Rise_and_Potential_of_Large_Language_Model_Based_Agents, gao2024large_Nature_agent_social_sim}.
+Research now investigates their collaborative potential in tasks requiring spatial reasoning, connecting to broader studies of collective intelligence \citep{woolley_evidence_2010}.
+However, current evaluations often focus on individual skills or multi-agent scenarios with ample communication, global visibility, or predefined structures \citep{zhu2025multiagentbench_MultiAgentBench, sun2025collab-overcooked_Collab-Overcooked, chen2023agentverse_AgentVerse_Facilitating_multi-agent_collaboration_and_interaction}.
+These settings sidestep the fundamental challenge of coordination under the severe decentralized constraints found in natural swarms.